rai68/rai68/random/README.md

-This is just a folder of random scripts I have made because i was bored or someone needed help
+This is just a folder of random code blocks I have made because i was bored or someone needed help